Last Updated on October 6, 2024 by Maged kamel

 The remainder theorem.

 When a certain number of things are divided into groups with an equal number of things in each group, the number of leftover things is known as the remainder.
 It is something that “remains” after division.
 Let us learn the concept of the remainder theorem.
+Please refer to the next slide image that shows the remainder value of -1.

 Roots for y=x^2-4.

-If we have a graph.
-Y = x^2 – 4, we draw the x and Y coordinates while the intersection of the x-axis.
+If we have a graph, y = x^2 โ 4, we draw the x and Y coordinates while the intersection of the x-axis.

 The graph will give us the value of f(x) = 0.
 Supposed to cross at +2 & -2.
 These two points are points of zero.
 How do we get these two points? we let f(x),or y=0 .
 We make bracketing (x^2-4 ), which will give us a multiplication of (x+2) *(x-2).
 We equate to zero, so( x= -2).

 The first solution or there is another solution that x =+2.
 We have two solutions x = – 2 or x =+ 2, they are the Zeros?
-The second or last step is that we have to check that our solution is correct. x= +2, this equation y =x^2-4 ,we put x=+2 so y=2 to power of 2=4-4 ,gives us zero .
+The second or last step is to check that our solution is correct. x= +2, this equation y =x^2-4 ,we put x=+2 so y=2 to power of 2=4-4 ,gives us zero .

-And for the other solution x=-2, we will write -2 ^ 2 – 4, which will give us zero.
+And for the other solution, x=-2, we will write -2 ^ 2 – 4, giving us zero.
 Once we have satisfied the f (x ), =0

 The next post is What is synthetic division?
 Numerical Analysis Part 2.